substrate-asia/hackathon-2021-spring/teams/06-Uniarts/docs/prospect.md

 ## Current resources and project operation

-- Capital level: continuous communication with candaq and docking with some token funds of okex ecology
+- Funding: continuous communication with Candaq and docking with several token funds from okex ecology

-- Business level: basically reach cooperation intention with Gaia online.
-Gaia online, founded in February 2003, is a social game community in the form of animation, with 26 million members.
-It won the U.S. Internet awards in 2007 and 2011.
-We have reached an initial agreement and intention with two IP promotion companies in Shanghai, which undertake more than 1000 promotion IP
+- Business: Agreement is about to be reached with Gaia online.
+Gaia online, founded in February 2003, is a social gaming community in the form of animation with 26 million registered users.
+Also have reached an initial agreement with two IP promotion companies in Shanghai, which undertake more than 1000 IP promotions.